pulsejet/nextcloud-oidc-login/README.md

     // For development, you may disable TLS verification.
 Default value is `true`
     // which should be kept in production 'oidc_login_tls_verify' => true,

+    // If you get your groups from the oidc_login_attributes, you might want
+    // to create them if they are not already existing, Default is `false`.
+    'oidc_create_groups' => false,
 );
 ```
 ### Usage with [Keycloak](https://www.keycloak.org/)